 Research interests

-His other research interests include materials for energy storage, light-matter and electron-phonon interactions, and electrochemical processes.
+Other research interests include materials for energy storage, light-matter and electron-phonon interactions, and electrochemical processes.

 Education